wearecodenation/referenceApps-back-end/notes.md

 app(process.argv)

-//switch if / else to swtich case
+switch if / else to swtich case
-// The if-else statement checks for equality as well as for logical expression.
+The if-else statement checks for equality as well as for logical expression.
-// On the other hand, switch checks only for equality.
+On the other hand, switch checks only for equality.
-// A switch statement works much faster than an equivalent if-else ladder.
+A switch statement works much faster than an equivalent if-else ladder.

 const app2 = (argv)  => {
     switch(argv[2]){
         case "Alex":
             console.log('correct')
-        //what goes here?
+        what goes here?
         break;

         case "David":